tchandler/Eventworks/README.md

 Eventworks
 =========
----

 Eventworks is a channeled pub sub system.

-What does that mean exactly?
+Basic features:
+ * Channel support.
+ * Chainable interface, you always get the channel object back from Eventworks calls.
+ * Private instances allow you to add a new Eventworks within your modules.

 Similarly named events belonging to different modules are put on their own channels: